bridgecrewio/checkov/README.md

 #### VS Code Extension

-If you want to use Checkov within VS Code, give a try to the vscode extension available at [VS Code](https://marketplace.visualstudio.com/items?itemName=Bridgecrew.checkov)
+If you want to use Checkov within VS Code, give the [Prisma Cloud extension](https://marketplace.visualstudio.com/items?itemName=PrismaCloud.prisma-cloud) a try.

 ### Configuration using a config file